-Yes, you can visit your pup during his training program!
+Yes, you can visit your pup during the training program!
 We can schedule this at your convenience.

 Can I Send My Dog For Training While I’m On Vacation?

 Yes!
 Many dog owners decide to schedule their dog’s training to coincide when they would need to board their dog anyway in their absence.
 It’s a cost-efficient way to combine both needs.
-Keep in mind – due to taking a limited number of dogs at a time, boarding does get booked up several weeks in advance; further during holidays.
+Keep in mind – due to taking a limited number of dogs at a time, boarding does get booked up a few months in advance; further during holidays.

 “Boarding” Training Sounds Like Military School … Is It?

 Not at all!
 Think of it as “room & board.”
-It simply means your dog is living with me in a home setting, not a kennel, during his training.
+It simply means your dog is in a home setting, not a kennel, during training.

 Will My Dog Listen to Me After Training With Someone Else?